 FDIC insurance protects you from losses if your bank goes belly-up.
 You think of the bank as a very safe place for your money, but banks loan your money out and invest it in a variety of ways.
-If those activities go sour, what happens to your money?
+If those investments go sour, what happens to your money?
 This page discusses how FDIC insurance works.
 For more information on the FDIC in general, see Overview and History of the FDIC.

 What is Covered